-7Admati et al. (2013) emphasize the need to distinguish between the private and social costs of bank equity requirements.
+$^{^{7}}$ Admati et al. (2013) emphasize the distinction between the private and social costs of bank equity requirements.

 The remainder of the paper is organized as follows.
 Section 2 discusses some stylized facts that motivate our analysis.
 Section 3 first models a banking sector without frictions, and then extends this benchmark with bank recapitalizations by the government.
 Section 4 calibrates the model, the section thereafter analyzes its properties, and the final section concludes.
-The Appendices describe the entire model and provide some auxiliary derivations.
+The Appendices describe the full model and provide some auxiliary derivations.